What You Need To Know

 To sum it up: The ASICS GEL-Cumulus 23 is a decently light daily trainer that will last you hundreds of miles at a reasonable price point of $120.
 You won’t regret getting it but you also won’t remember it as the shoe that changed your life.

-You can pick up the at Running Warehouse (featuring free 2-day shipping and 90-day returns) by using the shop link below.Shop GEL-CUMULUS 23 – Men Shop GEL-CUMULUS 23 – Women
+You can pick up the ASICS GEL-Cumulus 23 for $120 at the shop link below.Shop GEL-CUMULUS 23 – Men Shop GEL-CUMULUS 23 – Women